A River Runs Through It (film): Music

 Mark Isham, who would go on to compose the scores to most Robert Redford-directed films, composed the musical score for the film.
 Originally, Elmer Bernstein was hired to score the film.
 However, after Redford and Bernstein disagreed over the tone of the music, Bernstein was replaced by Isham.
-Rushed for time, Isham completed the score within four weeks at Schnee Studio of Signet Sound Studios in Hollywood, CA. Upon release, the music was met with positive reviews earning the film nominations for both Grammy and Academy awards.
+Rushed for time, Isham completed the score within four weeks at Schnee Studio of Signet Sound Studios in Hollywood, California.
+Upon release, the music was met with positive reviews earning the film nominations for both Grammy and Academy Awards.
 The A River Runs Through It (Original Motion Picture Soundtrack) was released on October 27, 1992.

 Release

-It premiered at Bozeman, Montana, with a theatrical release on October 9 in the United States.
+Cineplex Odeon as well as Carolco Pictures and its company Seven Arts were attached as distributors of the film at various points during pre-production.
+Michael Nathanson, worldwide production president at Columbia Pictures, kept close contact with Redford for one and a half years before the studio was shown a rough cut of the film.
+Columbia ultimately won the domestic distribution rights to it for $8 million in May 1992, beating out Paramount Pictures, Warner Bros. and the Walt Disney Studios; this would mark Columbia's first acquisition of a completed film since Mark Canton became its head in 1991.

+The film premiered at the Toronto International Film Festival on September 11, 1992, followed by benefit screenings in Bozeman, Montana on September 19 and at the AMPAS Theater on October 2.
+The film's Bozeman screening raised several thousand dollars, donated towards the restoration of the Big Blackfoot River, while the AMPAS screening raised $45,000 for Redford's Sundance Institute.
+Its limited theatrical release began in the United States on October 9, 1992, with twelve screens, which doubled the following week and expanded to 130 in the third week.
+On October 30, 1992, having grossed $2.9 million domestically in 19 days, the number of screens expanded to 800.

 Home media

-A River Runs Through It was originally released on VHS on May 19, 1993.
-It was released on DVD in 1999 and in a deluxe DVD edition in 2005.
+A River Runs Through It was originally released on VHS and LaserDisc on May 19, 1993.
+It was released on DVD in 1999 and a deluxe DVD edition in 2005 in similar packaging style as Legends Of The Fall, which also received a deluxe edition DVD release that year.
 It was reissued on Blu-ray in July 2009 by Sony Pictures with six extra features including 17 deleted scenes and a documentary titled Deep Currents: Making 'A River Runs Through It' with interview segments of the cast and crew.